Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 order in which jobs are started when the parallel jobs quota for the organization is reached.

-It holds a list of items where each item has a `value` property that represents the numerical value for the job priority in range from a 0 to a 100, and a `when` condition property written in [Conditions DSL][conditions-reference].
+This property holds a list of items, where each item has a `value` property that represents the numerical value for its job priority in a range from a 0 to a 100, and a `when` condition property written in [Conditions DSL][conditions-reference].

-The items are evaluated from the top of the list and the value of the first item which `when` condition is evaluated as true will be set as the priority for the given job.
+The items are evaluated from the top of the list and the value of the first item for which the `when` condition is evaluated as true will be set as top priority for the given job.

-If non of the conditions is evaluated as true, the [default job priority][default-priorities] will be set.
+If none of the conditions are evaluated as true, the [default job priority][default-priorities] will be set.

-#### Example of priority
+#### Example of the priority property

 The following pipeline illustrates the use of the `priority` property: